 Some key aspects of policy should include:

-The challenge in bringing in strict policies is that organizations have to consider a lot.
-Aspects such as environmental, cultural, and political issues come into play.
+The challenge in bringing in strict policies is that organizations have to consider a lot of aspects such as environmental, cultural, and office politics.
 But, this can be the most effective form of enforcement of efficient room usage if adhered to strictly.
 Strict policies can also help in the next area of control, which is technology.

 Bring New Meeting Room Technologies